VW says Porsche deal clears path to global leadership

-WOLFSBURG/FRANKFURT, Germany (Reuters) - Volkswagen AG (VOWG_p.DE) moved closer to its aim of becoming the world’s top car maker by buying up the remaining half of Porsche in a deal that ends a protracted takeover struggle that has sparked family feuds and investor lawsuits.
+WOLFSBURG/FRANKFURT, Germany (Reuters) - Volkswagen (VOWG_p.DE) moved closer to its aim of becoming the world’s top car maker by buying up the remaining half of Porsche in a deal that ends a protracted takeover struggle which has sparked family feuds and investor lawsuits.

 The deal will enable VW to escape a tax bill of 1.5 billion euros.
 It also allows VW to speed up Porsche’s integration into a multi-brand empire that aims to sell 10 million vehicles a year to become the world’s no. 1 by 2018.